 Patient-Centered Medical Home: An Innovative Model for Childhood Obesity Prevention With the Physical Therapist as a Key Player to Improve Quality of Care and Reduce Costs Learning Lab

 This course was recorded January 18, 2017.
-The recording will be posted here as soon as it becomes available and will be free to APTA members.
+The presenter will host a live Q-and-A to follow up the recording on December 15; sign up now to participate.
+The initial recorded presentation, follow-up recorded Q-and-A, and other Learning Lab materials will be posted here as soon as the course becomes available, and will be free to APTA members.

 Facilitating Access Improving Care—PTs as Integral ACO Members Learning Lab Access the course (free to APTA members)